 3. The sequence of events for the development of the ICAO Position for the next WRC, as well as necessary amendments to this handbook including the policy statements, in such a process incorporates the following:

 • Review by ICAO of the Final Acts of the most recent WRC, including a review of the agenda for the next WRC and the preparation of policy proposals (ICAO Position for the next WRC and revised policy statements in this handbook by the appropriate ICAO body).
-In this process the focal point for developing proposals in ICAO is ACP Working Group F. The Navigation Systems Panel (NSP) is involved in this activity with regard to issues relating to radio navigation systems.
+In this process the focal point for developing proposals in ICAO is the FSMP systems.